-- Please send cover letter stating the conditions you treat and your CV to email@example.com.
+- Please send cover letter, CV, and 2 recommendation letters to email@example.com.

-- Please send cover letter and CV to firstname.lastname@example.org.
+- Please send cover letter, CV, and 2 recommendation letters to firstname.lastname@example.org

 Speech & Language Therapists (treating pediatric/adolescent population)

-- Please send cover letter and CV to email@example.com.
+- Please send cover letter, CV, and 2 references (names and contact info) to email@example.com.

 Psychiatrists (pediatric, adult)

 - We love to partner with area psychiatrists.
-If you are looking for office space to start your own practice, or looking to supplement your current position, we are happy to discuss office sublease opportunities.
+If you are looking for office space, we are happy to discuss office sublease opportunities.
 Please email OfficeSpace@advancedtherapeuticsolutions.org